Noudhombergh/linkedin_scraper_business/README.md

 ```

 ## Prerequisites
+Before using this repository, you must sign up at [CoreSignal](https://coresignal.com) and obtain an API key.
+CoreSignal offers a free trial period, allowing you to test the API without cost.

 1. Python 3.8 or higher
 2. An API key for CoreSignal
 3. Required Python libraries (listed in `requirements.txt`)